Ebedthan/xgt/README.md

 ## Certificate verification

 `xgt` through `ureq` performs peer SSL certificate verification by default.
-To tell `xgt` to _not_ verify the peer, use `-k/--insecure` option.
+To tell `xgt` to _not_ verify the peer, use the `-k/--insecure` option.
-Currently (as of Apr 28, 2024), you should add this options to your command to get the desired result as GTDB API's server have currently a certificate issue.
+Currently (as of Apr 28, 2024), you should add this option to your command to get the desired result as GTDB API's server has a certificate issue.

 ## Minimum supported Rust version